-New fishing effort grids were built from the initial model of Halouani et al. (2020) and modified according to the desired scenario (Supplementary Tables S6-S8).
+New fishing effort grids were built from the initial model of Halouani et al. (2020) and modified according to the desired scenario (Supplementary materials Table S - 6 to S - 8).
 Fishing effort in each fishing scenario was considered constant, because we only looked at the "end picture" of each scenario.

-Offshore wind farm
+349 2.5 Offshore wind farm

 Recently there has been an increasing interest to understand potential effects of OWFs on marine ecosystems (Shields and Payne, 2014).
-They have been split into three main categories depending on the phase of life of the OWF: (1) construction; (2) routine operation; and (3) decommission (Gill, 2005; Shields and Payne, 2014).
-While the construction and
+They have been split into three main categories depending on the phase of life of the offshore wind farm: 1, construction; 2, routine operation; 3, decommission (Gill, 2005; Shields and Payne, 2014).
+While the construction and decommission phases are characterized by a strong and abrupt impact on the ecosystem, the operating phase is characterized by a long and structuring effect lasting as long as the park is operating (Gill, 2005; Petersen and Malm, 2006; Wilhelmsson et al., 2006; Wilhelmsson and